tigerconnect/desktop-app/README.md

 * Not supported as an uninstaller option.

 `/run-at-login=true`
-* If `true` (the default setting), this option controls whether to automatically run the TigerConnect app after the current user logs in.
+* If `true` (the default setting for the Single-Click installer):
+  * The TigerConnect app will be executed after the current user logs in.
+  * Not supported by the Admin installer.
+* If `false` (the default setting for the Admin installer):
+  * The TigerConnect app will not be executed when the current user logs in.
+  * Other users on the system, after they launch TigerConnect at least once, will have run-at-login enabled by default.
+* If `never` (only supported by the Admin installer):
-* If `false`, the TigerConnect app will not be executed at login.
+  * The TigerConnect app will not be executed when the current user logs in.
+  * Other users on the system, after they launch TigerConnect at least once, will have run-at-login disabled by default.
+  * Not supported by the Single-Click installer.
 * Not supported as an uninstaller option.

 `/s` or `/S` or `/silent`